 Diploma in Pharmacy (D.Pharm)

 The Institution is approved by the Drug Control Board of Karnataka and recognized by the Government of Karnataka.
-It is also approved by the Pharmacy Council of India and All India Council for Technical Education, New Delhi.
+It is also approved by the Pharmacy Council of India, New Delhi.

 Duration of the Course: